Easi Campers

 Northwest of Glasgow is the home of Loch Lomond and the Trossachs National Park.
 This stunning area is popular with campers who can park their motorhome overlooking the idyllic Loch Lomond.
 With 720 square miles to explore, finding a peaceful spot will be easy.

-There are several RV-friendly campgrounds located in Loch Lomond National Park:
+There are several motorhome-friendly campsites located in Loch Lomond National Park:

-There are several RV-friendly campgrounds located in The Trossachs National Park:
+There are several motorhome-friendly campsites located in The Trossachs National Park:

 Cairngorms National Park

-In the heart of the highlands is the Cairngorms National Park, offering towering pine trees and white-dusted mountains if you visit at the right time of year!
-Wild camp spots can be found throughout the Cairngorms, and with three ski resorts on offer, adventure seekers can seek some adrenaline too!
+In the heart of the Highlands is the Cairngorms National Park, offering towering pine trees and white-dusted mountains if you visit at the right time of year!
+Wild camping spots can be found throughout the Cairngorms, and with three ski resorts on offer, adventure seekers can seek some adrenaline too!

-There are several RV-friendly campgrounds located in the Cairngorms National Park:
+There are several motorhome-friendly campsites located in the Cairngorms National Park:

 Car Parks

-Many car parks in Scotland now offer a ‘Stay the Night’ initiative, where between April 1st and October 30th, certain car parks allow motorhomes to stay the night for a small fee.
+Many car parks in Scotland now offer a ‘Stay the Night’ initiative, where between 1st April and 30th October, certain car parks allow motorhomes to stay the night for a small fee, but availability and dates vary by site and year, so always check locally.

 Street Parking